Why is Mexico City sinking?

 Giant sinkholes open up without warning, swallowing parts of roads.

-The Aztecs founded the city of Tenochtitlán in the middle of a lake in 1325.
-Then a small island on the western side of Lake Texcoco seemed like a pretty good place to be.
+The Aztecs came to the Valley of Mexico in 1325.
+They founded the city of Tenochtitlan in the middle of the lake in 1325.
+Then a small island on the western side of Lake Texcoco seemed quite a suitable place to live.

-The island city of Tenochtitlán was smattered with canals, causeways, and dikes.
-The channels Aztecs built provided natural irrigation and water management while floating gardens called chinampas kept the city fed as it grew to an astonishing size.
+Tenochtitlán was smattered with canals, causeways, and dikes.
+The channels provided natural irrigation and water management while floating gardens called chinampas kept the city fed as it grew to an astonishing size.

-By the time the Spaniards arrived there, the city had approximately 300,000 residents.
+By the time the Spaniards arrived, the city had approximately 300,000 residents.

 The bowl-like depressions where the lakes once stood had no natural exit for water, and the denuded forests, whose soils once acted as sponges for flood water, no longer served as a buffer between water and people.